stirby/fastpass/README.md

 ## Smart searching

-fp uses both password frequency and leviathan distance from search to retrieve the best entry.
+fp uses both password frequency and levenshtein distance distance from search to retrieve the best entry.

 For example: